dominik-lueke/PokemonOfTheDay/README.md

-# Pokémon Of The Das
+# Pokémon Of The Day
 Scriptable iOS Widget to display a new random Pokémon every day

 ## Verwendung